Swalcliffe

 Swalcliffe is a village and civil parish about 5 mi west of Banbury in Oxfordshire.
 The parish is about 2+1/2 mi long north–south and about 1 mi east–west.
 The 2011 Census recorded the population of the modern Swalcliffe parish as 210.
 The toponym "Swalcliffe" comes from the Old English swealwe and clif, meaning a slope or cliff frequented by swallows.
-The ancient parish of Swalcliffe was larger than the present civil parish, and included the townships of Epwell, Shutford, Sibford Ferris and Sibford Gower.
+The ancient parish of Swalcliffe was larger than the present civil parish, and included the townships of East Shutford, Epwell, Sibford Ferris, Sibford Gower and West Shutford.

 Archaeology

 About 3/4 mi northeast of the village are the remains of an Iron Age hill fort on Madmarston Hill and the site of a Roman villa at Swalcliffe Lea.
-The hill fort is a Scheduled Ancient Monument.
+The hill fort is a scheduled monument.
 The site of the villa is close to the course of a former Roman road running approximately east–west.
 Its course is now a bridleway.
 One authority asserts that there was a Roman or Romano-British village here.